-The issues of jurisdiction have been addressed in our written statement.67 In the present submission, therefore, I will not repeat the detail of all we argued there, although Italy maintains it in full.
+The issues of jurisdiction have been addressed in our written statement.
+In the present submission, therefore, I will not repeat the detail of all we argued there, although Italy maintains it in full.
 I will simply reiterate that, in Italy's view, the Tribunal may also exercise an advisory jurisdiction in this case.
-In fact, the combined provisions of article 21 of the Statute of the Tribunal and the ones contained in the pertinent "other agreement" expressly conferring advisory jurisdiction on the Tribunal constitute the legal basis of such jurisdiction.
-As the Tribunal itself made clear in its advisory opinion of 2015: "Article 21 and the 'other agreement' conferring jurisdiction on the Tribunal are interconnected".68 Consequently, Italy qualifies article 21 of the Statute as an "enabling renvoi clause".
+In fact, the combined provisions of article 21 of the Statute of the Tribunal and the ones contained in the pertinent "other agreement" expressly conferring advisory jurisdiction on the Tribunal all States must make efforts to pursue.